Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

     ![](../media/17-06-2024(6).png)

-1. Copy and paste the code below.
+1. Copy and paste the code in the secret.

       ```json
       {